ethereum/hive/docs/commandline.md

 ### Client Build Parameters

 The client list for a run can also be given in a YAML file.
 This also allows further customization of the build arguments of the client.
-To enable the YAML file, use the `--client-file` option:
+Specify the `--client-file` option to use a client list file.

     ./hive --sim my-simulation --client-file clients.yaml